 As part of our whistleblower litigation team, attorney and founding shareholder, Andrew E. Swan, has set precedent in a variety of fields, including, among others, subject matter jurisdiction and whistleblower protection.
 Another attorney said that “Andrew is an extraordinarily effective advocate because he knows how to distill complex legal issues to their core.”

 To learn more about your rights as a whistleblower and how Leventhal Lewis can help, please call us today at 719-694-3000 to discuss your case.
 We help whistleblowers from across Colorado, including Denver, Colorado Springs, Pueblo, and Castle Rock.

 - The False Claims Act "qui tam" whistleblowers

 - Common mistakes in a whistleblower lawsuit

-- Contact us today to discuss your whistleblower case for free
+- Contact us today to discuss your whistleblower case

 Under federal law, you cannot be fired, demoted, or otherwise adversely treated for reporting discrimination, harassment, or other illegal activities at your place of work.
 In addition, you cannot be retaliated against for refusing to engage in illegal activities at work.